baky0905/personal-website/docs/bookmarks.md

 - [Google's Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course) - Google Developers' free course with reading materials, videos and exercises on TensorFlow 2.0 (uses Google Colab - no need to install python or libraries). ✔️🌎

-- [Pytorch (Deep Learning framework in Python)](https://pytorch.org/) - Tensors and Dynamic neural networks in Python with strong GPU acceleration. ✔️🌎

-- [scikit-learn (Machine Learning in Python)](https://scikit-learn.org/stable/index.html) - Simple and efficient tools for predictive data analysis. ✔️🌎

 ## Programming languages

 🔟🔟🔟🔟🔟

-- [Applications of Data Science](https://dsapps-2020.github.io/Class_Slides/) - Introduction to the Applications of Data Science in R and Python. ✔️🌎
+- [Applications of Data Science](https://dsapps-2020.github.io/Class_Slides/) - Introduction to the Applications of Data Science in R and Python.

-- [Anaconda is bloated](https://medium.com/dunder-data/anaconda-is-bloated-set-up-a-lean-robust-data-science-environment-with-miniconda-and-conda-forge-b48e1ac11646) - In this tutorial, author will describe a process for setting up a lean and robust Python data science environment on your system with Miniconda and Conda-Forge. ✔️🌎
+- [Anaconda is bloated](https://medium.com/dunder-data/anaconda-is-bloated-set-up-a-lean-robust-data-science-environment-with-miniconda-and-conda-forge-b48e1ac11646) - In this tutorial, author will describe a process for setting up a lean and robust Python data science environment on your system with Miniconda and Conda-Forge.

-- [Awesome Python Data Science List](https://github.com/krzjoa/awesome-python-data-science#readme) -Probably the best curated list of data science software in Python. ✔️🌎
+- [Awesome Python Data Science List](https://github.com/krzjoa/awesome-python-data-science#readme) -Probably the best curated list of data science software in Python.

 - [Modern Data Science with R](https://beanumber.github.io/mdsr2e/) - As the title says it is a modern approach to data science with R. ✔️🌎

 - [Python Cookbook](https://www.dawsonera.com/readonline/9781449357368/startPage/1) - If you need help writing programs in Python 3, this book is just the ticket.
-Packed with practical recipes written and tested with Python 3.3, this unique cookbook is for experienced Python programmers who want to focus on modern tools and idioms. 🌎❌
+Packed with practical recipes written and tested with Python 3.3, this unique cookbook is for experienced Python programmers who want to focus on modern tools and idioms.

-- [R for Data Science](https://r4ds.had.co.nz/) - This book will teach you how to do data science with R: You’ll learn how to get your data into R, get it into the most useful structure, transform it, visualise it and model it. ✔️🌎
+- [R for Data Science](https://r4ds.had.co.nz/) - This book will teach you how to do data science with R: You’ll learn how to get your data into R, get it into the most useful structure, transform it, visualise it and model it.

 - [Writing Readable Code](https://www.youtube.com/watch?v=SPlS4kW0UbE) -Having readable code is a prerequisite to scaling your product and the organization behind it.
-Hard-to-read code not only intimidates your co-workers (and your future self) but also conceals bugs and hurts your team’s velocity, since every modification takes twice as long as it should. ✔️🌎
+Hard-to-read code not only intimidates your co-workers (and your future self) but also conceals bugs and hurts your team’s velocity, since every modification takes twice as long as it should.

 ## Project and Backlog Management